Visa Traveler

 • Includes the US territories: US Virgin Islands, Puerto Rico, Northern Mariana Islands, and Guam

-• Excludes the US territories: American Samoa (American Samoa has it’s own immigration rules and do not honor US visa)
+• Excludes the US territories: American Samoa (American Samoa has its own immigration rules and does not honor US visas)

 Personal experience: I have lived/worked in the US on an H1B visa for more than 8 years.
 I have also entered the US on my B1/B2 visa many times.
 I was always given a 6-month entry.

-RELATED: 33 Countries you can travel VISA-FREE with UK visa in 2022
+RELATED: 41 countries you can travel VISA-FREE with Canada visa in 2025

 Central America